notreallyvarun/second_kekw/README.md

-This repository carried has my first web development project.
+This repository has my first web development project.
+It is a basic web calculator made using HTML, CSS and JavaScript.